|Primary tumor||T0||No tumor has been found, or the original tumor can't be detected (anymore).|

 Grading and staging

-Cancer cells are usually less differentiated than healthy cells, and not specialized for a specific task.
-Grading is used to assess how much the tumor cells differ from healthy cells.
-It can generally be said that the less differentiated tumor cells are, the faster they grow and the earlier they penetrate surrounding tissue.
+Cancer cells are usually less developed (differentiated) than healthy cells, and not specialized for a specific task.
+Grading is done to assess how much the tumor cells differ from healthy cells.
+In many cases, the less differentiated tumor cells are, the faster they grow and the earlier they spread to surrounding tissue.
 Tumors are graded using the abbreviations G1 to G4: the higher the grade, the less differentiated and the more malignant the tumor is.

 Staging, on the other hand, tells us something about the stage of tumor development.
 It is based on the results of the medical tests and is done after all the tumor characteristics have been determined.
-Staging can be of relevance for the of the disease.
+Staging can influence the prognosis of the disease.
 The most commonly used staging system is that of the International Union against Cancer (UICC).
 The UICC stages, which range from stage I to stage IV, are determined based on a combination of information from the categories T, N, and M. UICC IV is the most advanced stage.

 Not all types of tumors can be classified in this way

-The TNM system cannot be used in the same way for all types of cancer.
+The TNM system can't be used in the same way for all types of cancer.
 Some tumors may develop in a different way, for example, or other criteria might be more suitable for describing the tumor.
-There is no primary tumor in leukemia (cancer of the blood), for instance, because blood cancer cells can be found in the entire body right from the onset of the disease.
+There is no primary tumor in leukemia (cancer of the blood), for instance, because blood cancer cells can be found in the entire body right from the start of the disease.
 Brain tumors, on the other hand, only rarely spread and form distant metastases.
-So in leukemia the proportion of abnormal blood cells is important for classification, whereas in brain tumors the degree of cell differentiation () is more relevant.
+So in leukemia the proportion of abnormal blood cells is important for classification, whereas in brain tumors the degree of cell differentiation ( grading) is more relevant.